aantron/better-enums/doc/tutorial/4-switch.md

         return 0;
     }

-%% description = Usage in switch statements.
+%% description = Better Enums can be used directly in switch statements like normal enums, making it possible for the compiler to check that all cases are listed, increasing the safety of your code.